tlverse/tlverse-handbook/05-origami.md

 #### $V$-fold

 An alternative to the leave-one-out scheme is $V$-fold cross-validation.
-This cross-validation scheme randomly divides the dataset into $v$ sets (folds) of equal (or approximately equal) size, where, for each fold, the number of sampled units in the corresponding validation set are the same.
-For $V$-fold cross-validation, a single fold is treated as the validation set while the candidate learning algorithm is trained by combining the sampled units across the remaining $v-1$ folds (i.e., the training set).
-The risk, for example the MSE, is computed using only the sampled units in the given validation set.
-With the candidate learning algorithm trained and its performance evaluated in a single fold, the process is repeated $v$ times, and, each time, a different fold is taken to be the validation set.
-This is repeated until each of the $v$ folds has had a chance to act as the validation set; this corresponds with each of the sampled units having a chance to be included in one of the validation sets.
-Of course, this means that with $V$-fold cross-validation, all of the sampled units are used in the training and validation stages, preventing the candidate learning algorithm from overfitting to only a subset of the data (e.g., a given training set).
-Once completed, $V$-fold cross-validation results in $v$ estimates of the validation error (or risk).
-The "final" estimate of the risk is the average over these $v$ risk estimates
+This cross-validation scheme randomly divides the dataset into $V$ splits of equal (or approximately equal) size.
+For each split $v=1,\ldots,V$, the
+$v$th fold is defined by the $v$th split (which defines the validation set for fold $v$) and the complement of the $v$th split (which defines the training set for fold $v$).
+The algorithms are fit $V$ times separately, to each of the
+$V$ training sets.
+The risk of each fold's fitted algorithms is then evaluated via predictions obtained from the validation set.
+The cross-validated risk for a fitted algorithm, for example the MSE, is its average risk across all folds.
+With $V$-fold cross-validation, all of the observations are used in the training and validation stages, preventing the candidate learning algorithm from overfitting to only a subset of the data (e.g., a given training set).

-For a dataset with $n$ sampled units, $V$-fold cross-validation with $v=n$ merely reduces to leave-one-out; similarly, if we set $n=1$, we can get the holdout method's estimate of the candidate learning algorithm's performance.
+For a dataset with $n$ sampled units, $V$-fold cross-validation with $v=n$ merely reduces to leave-one-out.
+Similarly, if we set $n=1$, we can get the holdout method's estimate of the candidate learning algorithm's performance.
 Beyond its computational advantages, $V$-fold cross-validation often yields more accurate estimates of the true, underlying risk.
 This is rooted in the differing